-This document describes additional restrictions to the LDraw File Format 1.0.2 specification for official parts.
-Unless contradicted by this document all details within the LDraw File Format 1.0.2 specification also apply to part files within the Official Library.
+This document describes additional specifications for parts to be included in the LDraw.org Official Parts Library (Official Library).
+Unless specifically contradicted by this document all requirements within the LDraw File Format 1.0.2 specification also apply to part files within the Official Library.

-All files in the LDraw Parts Library are required to carry the
+All part files in the LDraw Parts Library are required to carry the

-In general, three decimal places are sufficient for parts, sub-parts and primitives representing portions of parts that are not intended to be scaled (for example, studs, pegs, peg-holes, clips, hinge ends, etc).
-Four decimal places should be used for hi-res primitives and any primitives designed to be scaled (for example, cylinder sections, boxes, rectangles, discs, edges, etc) as this allows such primitives to be scaled by a factor of ten while still preserving three decimal places of accuracy.
+In general, three decimal places are sufficient for parts, subparts, and primitives representing portions of parts that are not intended to be scaled (for example, studs, pegs, peg-holes, clips, hinge ends, etc.).
+Four decimal places should be used for high-res primitives and any primitives designed to be scaled (for example, cylinder sections, boxes, rectangles, discs, edges, etc.) as this allows such primitives to be scaled by a factor of ten while still preserving three decimal places of accuracy.
 The primitives reference indicates which primitive families are not supposed to be scaled.

-A quad (line type 4) must be planar, meaning that if it is split into two triangles, both triangles will be co-planar with each other.
-There are always two ways to split a quad into two triangles, and both must result in co-planar triangles.
-The triangles are considered co-planar if the angle between their surface normals is less than or equal to 3 degrees, however, an angle of less than 1 degree is required unless justification is given by the part author.
-This is especially true for large quads where the "warp" can be seen in the part at normal viewing magnifications.
-(Note: Parts already in the library or certified on the tracker are not to be re-submitted just to fix any co-planar violations.)
+A quad is considered co-planar if it is split into two triangles and both triangles are co-planar with each other.
+There are two ways to split a quad into two triangles, and both must result in co-planar triangles.
+The triangles are considered co-planar if the angle between their surface normals is less than or equal to 3 degrees.
+However, an angle of less than 1 degree is required unless justification is given by the part author.
+This is especially true for large quads where the "warp" can be seen at normal viewing magnifications.

 Overlapping and Intersecting Line Types